 Mares And Foals

-There is some evidence however from a study done in 2011, that horses can recognize the manure of other horses.
+There is some evidence, however, that horses can recognize the manure of other horses.
 In the study, horses seemed to pay most attention to the manure of other horses that had been aggressive towards them.

 Some horses will object to a certain smell, and react with fear.
 This could be connected to a prior negative experience, whether it had anything directly to do with the scent or not.
-My own horse objects to passing a certain spot on the trail that has been marked by some animal or human and indicates her hesitancy by sniffing the area deeply and becoming spooky.
 Many people claim their horses can smell areas that have been inhabited by bears or other predatory animals.
 This is a primal sense that once kept them safe when they were in danger of becoming a meal.

 It’s also believed that horses recognize the scent of food and water.
 They can detect the scent of supplements or medications hidden in their food that to us, has no scent or is masked with other scents.